 - Any other documents that are requested in the IPA letter

 * You can get a medical examination done in your own country through an established clinic/hospital or in Singapore.
-Most clinics in Singapore can provide medical examination and report within a day.
+Most clinics in Singapore can provide medical examinations and reports within a day.